NERSC/shifter/doc/wlm/slurm.rst

-Shifter Integration with SLURM
+Shifter Integration with Slurm
 ==============================

-Shifter offers tight integration with SLURM by way of the SPANK plugin system.
+Shifter offers tight integration with Slurm by way of the SPANK plugin system.
-SLURM 15.08.2 or better is recommended for basic functionality, and 16.05.3 or better with the extern step integration.
+Slurm 15.08.2 or better is recommended for basic functionality, and 16.05.3 or better with the extern step integration.

-Enabling SLURM integration has the following benefits:
+Enabling Slurm integration has the following benefits:

 * simple user interface for specifying images and volume maps
 * scalable startup of parallel applications